CodeWringer/ambersteel/documents/en/ruleset/rules.md

 #### Wisdom [Wis]
 Governs a character's understanding of and ability to recall knowledge.

+#### Arcana [Arc]
+Governs a character's ability to control and sense magic flow, thus casting magic spells or detecting lingering magic.

+This is the only attribute that can have an associated value of 0.
+Magical ability in innate and cannot be learned.
+If a character doesn't have a value of at least 1 in this attribute, they will be unable to advance it, at all.
+A non-mage will remain a non-mage.

 ### Social Attributes
 These numbers represent a character's basic social abilities.